 a well-stocked general store, all under a thick layer of dust - the

 town looks as if its residents were all beamed up by Scottie to the USS

 Enterprise, never to be seen again!

 You'll need a place to stay when you visit the Eastern Sierras; Lee Vining's Lake View Lodge is closest.

 Getting back to the original reason for this post - Now that I've shared My 3 Best Kept Northern California Travel Secrets, it's time to pass the torch on to other travel writers.

 Now, MY assignment, should I decide to accept it - and I do, of course - is to challenge five more travel bloggers to share THEIR Best Kept Travel Secrets.
 So I say, "Tag, YOU'RE It!"
 You know who you are, Tweeple!

-And a hearty thanks to all who are participating.
+And a hearty thanks to all who participated.
 What a fun game!